 The Companies Act provides for the Registrar of Companies to charge penalties and fines:

-As part of our service to client companies, we undertake on receipt of written instructions to keep the company’s statutory records up-to-date and forward the composite return to the company for approval before submitting them to the Registrar of Companies.
+As part of our accounting service to client companies, we undertake on receipt of written instructions to keep the company’s statutory records up-to-date and forward the composite return to the company for approval before submitting them to the Registrar of Companies.